alphagov/govuk-developer-docs/source/manual/2nd-line.html.md

 You’ll be set up in [PagerDuty](/manual/2nd-line#pagerduty) so that you can be called if there are any urgent alerts during working hours.
 Technical 2nd Line shifts are a great opportunity to learn about the GOV.UK stack.

-Every Monday, at least 2 people from GOV.UK - a Primary and Secondary, and usually a Shadow - join the team to work on Technical 2nd Line.
-There are also standbys for the Primary and Secondary.
+Every Monday, 2 people from GOV.UK - a Primary and Secondary - join the team to work on Technical 2nd Line.

 All of these roles can be fulfilled by developers and Site Reliability Engineers (SREs), whereas only some can be fulfilled by frontend developers, junior technologists and apprentices.
 See [role specific policies](#role-specific-policies) for details.